ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 Contributing Through GitHub
 ---------------------------
-To submit new code to a PyAnsys Library:
+To submit new code to a PyAnsys repository:

 #. `Fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_
-   the respective library's GitHub repository and then clone the forked repository to your computer.
+   the respective GitHub repository and then clone the forked repository to your computer.

 #.
 In your local repository, create a branch.
+See :ref:`branch_naming`and
-See `Branching Model <#Branching Model>`__.
+   and `Branching Model <#Branching Model>`__.

 #.
 Add your new feature and commit it locally.
 Be sure to commit
    frequently as the ability to revert to past commits is often helpful,